 Now you have the basics working, fix your code so that all of usertests passes:

-Your solution is acceptable if your kernel passes usertests:
+Your solution is acceptable if your kernel passes lazytests and usertests:

 This completes the lab.
 Commit your changes and type make handin in the lab directory to hand in your lab.